synflyn28/jreid-earth-obs-py/README.md

-# Python for Earth Observation Pratice
+# Python for Earth Observation Practice

 This repository contains my practice for Rebeka B. Esmaili's *Earth Observation Using Python: A Practical Guide*.
 It reproduces the code examples for manipulating and and visualizing Earth Science data from NOAA, NASA and